workingDog/Gpsd4Scala/readme.md

 The GoogleEarthCollector example shows the location in Google Earth as a placemark.
 Note this collector depends on [scalakml](https://github.com/workingDog/scalakml) and [scalaxal](https://github.com/workingDog/scalaxal) libraries.

+# Status

+Gpsd4Scala is still in development, not yet ready for use.
+No testing has been done, as I do not have a GPS device.